Mujahideen in Chechnya: Structure

-The battalion was mostly composed of Arabs, however, there were also Caucasian and Kurdish fighters in relatively small numbers.
+The foreign battalion was mostly composed of Arabs, however, there were also Caucasian and Kurdish fighters in relatively small numbers.
 All known Emirs (leaders) are deceased.
 Its first Emir was Ibn Al-Khattab (Saudi) who was killed in March 2002 and succeeded by Abu al-Walid (Saudi), who was killed in April 2004.
 His successor became Abu Hafs al-Urduni (Jordanian) who was killed in November 2006.
 He was succeeded by Muhannad (Saudi), who was killed in a clash with security forces in the Chechen village of Serzhen-Yurt on 21 April 2011.
 Several weeks later, his successor Abdulla Kurd (Kurdish) was also killed.
 The battalion was split into multiple units of Mujahideen commanded by their respective Emirs which disbanded by 2012.